 ODF offers three types of camping opportunities: developed campgrounds, designated dispersed sites, and dispersed camping.
 See the designations below for more information.
-Most campgrounds are first-come, first serve however group campsites require a reservation.
+Most campgrounds are first-come, first serve, however, group campsites require a reservation.
 To reserve group campsite visit the Group Campsite Reservation page.
-(Please note, no further reservations are being taken for the 2017 camping season.
-Reservations for the 2018 camping season will open in January 2018.)

 For more specific information about recreation on the Tillamook State Forest, visit the Tillamook State Forest blog.